Have you been wondering about the health benefits of goji berries and goji juice? Some claim that the goji berry is a fountain of youth.

 Goji berries are rich in nutrients.

-Some studies using goji berry juice found possible benefits in mental well-being and calmness, athletic performance, happiness, quality of sleep, and feelings of good health.
+Some studies using goji berry juice found possible benefits that included a feeling of well being and calmness, better athletic performance and quality of sleep, and weight loss.
 But those were preliminary studies that need to be repeated before drawing conclusions.
 All berries are good for you.
 It's not clear if goji berries are better than other types of berries, or if goji berry supplements have the same health benefits as the actual berries.

 Do Goji Berries Have Side Effects?